The comfiest robes we've actually worn and love | CNN Underscored

 Parachute Waffle Robe ($119; parachutehome.com)

 The Parachute Waffle Robe is the perfect year-round robe.
-It’s thin enough to be worn in the summer months yet keeps me cozy and warm when the temperature drops.
-Unlike other robes, this one doubles as a towel and dries up instantly post-shower and even stays tied throughout my morning routine.
+It’s thin enough to be worn in the summer months, yet keeps me cozy and warm when the temperature drops.
+Unlike other robes, this one doubles as a towel and dries up instantly post-shower, and even stays tied throughout my morning routine.
 TBH, I may or may not be wearing it right now! — Stephanie Griffin, social media strategist

 Gravity Fleece Weighted Robe ($130; gravityblankets.com)

-Gravity Blankets has managed to combine the anxiety-soothing, relaxation-inducing powers of its weighted blankets into something you can wear with its plush, fuzzy Gravity Weighted Robe.
+Gravity Blankets has managed to combine the anxiety-soothing, relaxation-inducing powers of its weighted blankets with something you can wear with its plush, fuzzy Gravity Weighted Robe.
 Featuring a 3-pound (removable) weighted wrap that fits inside the collar, the robe feels like a portable bed that allows me to take that tucked-in feeling around my apartment as I start my day.
 Read more about it in our full review here. — Chelsea Stone, commerce editor

 I didn’t realize how much I needed a cozy robe until I snagged this one.
 It’s insanely soft and rich in color, despite being worn daily for over a year now — and clearly it has been able to withstand countless washes.
 The midi length is perfect to keep me warm, and the deep pockets are an added bonus.
 I love how luxe I feel when I wander around the apartment wearing it. — Kiana Murden, associate lifestyle editor